 Your sink stopper may also require repair or replacement.
-If you have a sink stopper, there will be a horizontal pivot rod linked to a vertical clevis, which attaches the stopper to the sink.
-Get rid of both the clevis and the pivot rod, soaking them in vinegar or another cleaning solution.
-Meanwhile, remove the stopper from the drain and check it for damage.
-Pay unique attention to the rubber seal.
-If you have to change the seal or stopper, it's a basic matter of following the producer's directions.
-Otherwise, soak the stopper in the cleaning service, reassemble the pivot rod and clevis, and test to see if it's working.
+If you have a sink stopper, there will be a horizontal pivot rod linked to a vertical clevis, which fastens the stopper to the sink.
+Remove both the clevis and the pivot rod, soaking them in vinegar or another cleaning service.
+Meanwhile, get rid of the stopper from the drain and examine it for damage.
+Pay special attention to the rubber seal.
+If you have to replace the seal or stopper, it's an easy matter of following the manufacturer's directions.
+Otherwise, soak the stopper in the cleansing solution, reassemble the pivot rod and clevis, and test to see if it's working.

 Toilet Repair and Drain Clearing

 - 20+ Years Of Experience

 - Fast Arrival Time

 - Locally Owned & Operated